 The color-formulated shampoo has ingredients that do not get rid of your hair’s new color.
 You’d want to search for formulas that contain vitamins and will help your hair’s color vitality; at the same time will be retaining it for as long as possible.

-These types of shampoos offers the practicality of having both shampoo and conditioner all in the same bottle.
+These types of shampoos offer the practicality of having both shampoo and conditioner all in the same bottle.

-Organic shampoos are quite popular since it offers all-natural; pure ingredients that will not harm your scalp or hair in any way.
+Organic shampoos are pretty popular since it offers all-natural; pure ingredients that will not harm your scalp or hair in any way.

 You can find a wide range of organic shampoos, again, depending on what your hair needs.
 That said, these non-toxic shampoos tend to be more expensive.

-This shampoo helps treat a number of scalp problems like dandruff and itching, and even infections caused by bacteria.
+This shampoo helps treat several scalp problems like dandruff and itching and even infections caused by bacteria.

-Many people opt for homemade remedies like apple cider vinegar instead of medicated shampoos.
+Many people opt for homemade remedies like apple cider vinegar instead of medicated shampoos, you might find interest to read about Shampoo To Treat Scalp Acne.

 Swimmers often present damaged and brittle hair.
-That is why a special type of shampoo is a must-have.
+That is why a particular type of shampoo is a must-have.

 To help treat this problem and help get rid of the chlorine in your hair, you’ll need a swimmer’s shampoo.

-If you don’t demand any special treatment for your hair then your best choice is normal shampoo.
+If you don’t demand any special treatment for your hair, then your best choice is regular shampoo.
 The normal shampoo is made with gentle ingredients that will not remove your natural oil; instead will help keep your hair healthy and shiny.

 Feeling some love for any Types Of Shampoos in our guide?
-Would you like to add your suggestions of other Types of shampoos that we left out?
+Would you like to add your suggestions of other different types of shampoo options that we left out?
+Perhaps you might be interested in reading about the different hair texture types.